Yki Nummi Lokki Pendant Lamp

 Any type of light bulb can be used, but a white/opaque or frosted bulb is preferred for this type of lamp.

 Period: 1960s – Mid-Century Modern.

 Manufacturer: Sanka Oy, Loviisa, Finland for Oy Stockmann A.B.
 ORNO Metalworks, Kerava, Finland.

-Other versions: Also made in a smaller version: ∅ 50 cm (19.68”) width, as you can see on the catalog picture.
+Other versions: The Yki Nummi Lokki pendant lamp also exists in a smaller version: ∅ 50 cm (19.68”) width, as you can see on the catalogue picture.

 Yki Nummi was born on October 31, 1925 in China as a child of a Finnish missionary.
 Later on, he studied mathematics and physics in Turku and Helsinki and afterwards he studied design at the School of Applied Arts in Helsinki from 1946 until 1950.

 He worked as lighting designer for the Finnish Stockmann-ORNO A.B. light factory from 1950 to 1975 and designed hundreds of light fixtures.

 The best-known light fixtures are the Modern Art table lamp in 1955 and this pendant lamp, the Lokki.
 Lokki means seagull in Finnish, but they are sold as Sky Flyer or Flying Saucer.